Last Updated on 11 October 2024 by Cycloscope

 Jiufen (also spelled Jiufeng, Jioufen, Chiufen…) is a magic town, all stairs, narrow alleys, and red lanterns, so magical that it inspired Hayao Miyazaki whose famous movie Spirited Away is set in what we could call “a parallel universe version” of Jiufeng.

-Jiufeng is set on a hill some 30km east of Keelung, from here you can catch a very cute mountain train, an old railway which will bring you around a handful of cozy mountain villages, among which Riufang and Huotong Cat Village.
+Jiufeng is set on a hill some 30km east of Keelung, from here you can catch a very cute mountain train, an old railway that will bring you around a handful of cozy mountain villages, among which Riufang and Huotong Cat Village.

-In the vicinity there’s also the scenic Shifen Waterfall, certainly worth a look.
+In the vicinity, there’s also the scenic Shifen Waterfall, certainly worth a look.

-We advise spending at least one night exploring Jiufen, two if you want to explore around using the old railway
+We advise spending at least one-night exploring Jiufen, two if you want to explore around using the old railway

 6. Northwest area road trip